realTristan/Reborn/README.md

 ```

 # API Documentation
-For clarity regarding how the program, discord bot, and server backend work, I wrote a quick api documentation regarding the functionalities behind the scenes.
+For clarity regarding how the program, discord bot, and server backend work, I wrote a quick api documentation to explain the functionalities behind the scenes.
 ## Accounts
 ### Register with HWID
 ```go